 On a night were aces such Corey Kluber, Chris Sale, Dallas Keuchel and even Jose Quintana in a great match-up are taking the mound ; it is key to be able to pair up one of those studs with a valuable streaming options.
 This way you can afford some quality bats to go with your top arm.
 One option that stands out to me is Ariel Miranda (12,900), the lefty has been inconsistent all year but has a great opportunity to produce tonight.
 Oakland A’s are one of the worst hitting team against south paws, carrying a .236 AVG and .683 OPS.
 By no means is Miranda a safe bet but he has significant value in a great match-up.
 Oakland ranks in the bottom ten in runs scored and are in the top three in strikeouts.
 That makes for a great streaming option, also allows some wiggle room to fit in one of the aces taking the mound.

-New to DraftKings?
+New to FantasyDraft?
 Scared of feeling like a small fish in a big pond?
-Well try out this 10 teamer of Razzball writers and friends to wet your DK whistle.
-Just remember to sign up through us before you do.
-It’s how we know you care!
-If you still feel helpless and lonely, be sure to check the DFSBot for your daily baseball plays.
+Well be sure to read our content and subscribe to the DFSBot for your daily baseball plays.
+Just remember to sign up through us before jumping into the fray.
+It’s how we know you care!Please, blog, may I have some more?

-Here’s what else happened in fantasy baseball Friday night:Please, blog, may I have some more?
+Here’s what else I saw from Friday night’s action:Please, blog, may I have some more?